stephen-fellow/llmstxt-site/README.md

 This is a centralized directory of all /llms.txt files available online.
 The /llms.txt file is a proposed standard for websites to provide concise and structured information to help large language models (LLMs) efficiently use website content during inference time.

+**Contributions are the backbone of this repository’s success.
+Let’s work together to build a comprehensive resource for /llms.txt files and advance the adoption of this standard for LLM-friendly content!**

 ## Purpose

 The purpose of this project is to: